mbahra/AWS_Data_Engineer/README.md

 To create a new user, I have to use AWS Identity and Access Management (IAM).

-I give the user a name (for example, boto3user), and enable programmatic access to ensure that this user will be able to work with any AWS supported SDK or make separate API calls.
+I give the user a name (in my case, boto3user), and enable programmatic access to ensure that this user will be able to work with any AWS supported SDK or make separate API calls.

 To keep things simple, I choose the preconfigured AmazonS3FullAccess policy.
 With this policy, the new user will be able to have full control over S3.